-Blockchain is still a hot topic in the technology world.
+Blockchain is still a hot topic in the world of technology.
 It excites all of us so much with the amazing innovative possibilities that it brings.
 Cryptocurrency and digital wallets have entered our lives thanks to blockchain technology as well.
-Cryptocurrency is basically digital money, there is no physical bills or coins.
+Cryptocurrency is basically digital money, there are no physical bills or coins.
 Some are embracing this new way of investment and stockbroking very quickly.

 Top 5 Cryptocurrency Frauds to Watch Out for

 - Investment and Business Opportunities

 This fraud type is also known as “Warranty fraud” because the fraudsters promise you definite, risk-free profit.
 They make very assertive claims that are too good to be true, and they actually sell hope to investors.
 Fraudsters convince investors to make large investments in their scam as if it was a one-time opportunity.
 However, there are no guarantees in the crypto world, there is always the risk of losing.
 So, if a website or someone promises you a guaranteed return of investment, it is high probably a scam.

 - Initial Coin Offerings (ICO) and Non-fungible Tokens (NFTs)